-Difficulty distinguishing from metastatic disease of other cancers—such as breast, lung, and pancreas—that has spread to the liver from other primary sites7
+- Difficulty distinguishing from metastatic disease of other cancers—such as breast, lung, and pancreas—that have spread to the liver from other primary sites7

 As a result, 60% to 70% of patients were first diagnosed with metastatic or unresectable disease, with a median survival of ~12 to 15 months.13 For the 30% to 40% eligible for resection—the only potentially curative treatment—the majority (~60%-65%) experienced disease recurrence.14-16